-The Public Employees Retirement Association (PERA) maintains employment and wage data for non-licensed (non-teacher or administrator) school district employees.
+The Public Employees Retirement Association (PERA) maintains employment and wage data for cities, counties, townships, and non-licensed (non-teacher or administrator) school district employees.
 PERA data contains the number of members (employees) and total salaries per entity.
 It details the total number of people employed at an entity each year for any amount of time.
 The data obtained from PERA is from 2022.